karibou-ch/karibou-ml-navigation/README.md

 * What is the most appropriate model that fit our data?
 * Based on the prediction is it pssible to create cluster of user profile?

-  Required knowledge: machine learning, deep learning, nodejs, gulp/brunch/other, npm, mongodb Difficulty level: intermediate
+  Required knowledge: machine learning, deep learning, computer science, nodejs, gulp/brunch/other, npm, mongodb Difficulty level: intermediate
   Potential mentors: tbd